OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 - If the shortcut has been customized using the [Office.actions.replaceShortcuts](/javascript/api/office/office.actions#office-office-actions-replaceshortcuts-member) method, the value returned will be the customized keyboard combination.
 - If the shortcut hasn't been overridden or customized, the value returned varies depending on the type of manifest the add-in uses.
   - **Unified app manifest for Microsoft 365**: The shortcut specified in the **manifest.json** file of the add-in.
-  - **XML manifest**: The shortcut specified in the shortcuts JSON file of the add-in.
+  - **Add-in only manifest**: The shortcut specified in the shortcuts JSON file of the add-in.

 The following is an example.